hyphz/hyphz.github.io/data/texts.md

 You may spend a Move Action to prepare a Ranged Basic Attack to use against the first enemy that moves within your range.
 This attack does not get your Role Boost.
 @@PinDown
-**Effect:** If the target moves more than 2 squares on its next turn, it takes 3 damage.
+**Effect:** If the target moves more than 1 square on its next turn, it takes 3 damage.
 If the target had a prepared action, it loses it.
 If anyone was Marked by the target, the Mark ends.
 @@PinDown5+